KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/designer-agent/brand-kit.md

       </td>

       <td>
-        When turned on, this prevents users from editing brand settings in campaign flows.
+        When enabled, this prevents users from editing brand settings when creating a campaign.
 Locking ensures brand consistency across global teams and eliminates off-brand variations.
       </td>

       <td>
-        If you want every AI-generated image or content asset to strictly follow brand guidelines, you can lock the Brand Kit.
-Prompts that conflict with brand settings will automatically use the brand-defined option.
-For example, if your Brand Kit defines a red primary color and a user’s prompt requests a blue background, the AI will use red.
-Only admins can unlock or update a locked kit.
+        * If you want to prevent users from overriding brand settings, you can lock the Brand Kit.
+        * When prompts include details that conflict with your Brand Kit, the AI will give precedence to the Brand Kit settings.
+        * Only users with Brand Kit access can unlock or update a locked kit.
       </td>
     </tr>